Part 3: Semi-Comprehensive CFD Software

 Simulations

 From my testing, it is obvious that CONVERGE CFD is a thoroughly tested and capable CFD solver with a wealth of sophisticated user controls.
 It is fully parallelizable with excellent scaling behavior across both Windows and Linux platforms.
+As of 2026, the solver has been significantly enhanced with native GPU acceleration (NVIDIA), which allows for massive speedups in complex chemistry and transport calculations.
 The solvers themselves seem relatively quick and stable.
 I believe it is likely that CONVERGE CFD has lower levels of numerical dissipation than other leading codes, making it more adaptable to higher-accuracy methods such as DES and LES and perhaps more accurate on routine RANS calculations, although I haven’t rigorously tested that theory.
 Serial execution can be initiated from within CONVERGE Studio or through the command line while parallel execution is only accessible through the command line.
+Additionally, the introduction of the Under-Relaxation Steady (URS) solver now allows for 3x to 100x faster convergence on steady-state cases compared to the legacy pseudo-transient methods.

 Restarting from previous results seems to work well, and data output, even 3D field data output at discrete time steps, seems to be efficient.
-The only thing slowing down the solver in the test cases I ran was the method of generating meshes.
-Both the AMR procedure and the boundary motion method require that meshes be recalculated at periodic time steps.
-Though the process may be optimized behind the scenes through morphing or localized remeshing, the re-meshing process for the moving boundary problem I tested required a significant amount of the overall run time (~50%).
-This leads to the solution time lagging behind a comparable simulation performed using a different solver that utilizes the moving mesh / interface method.
+While I previously noted that the AMR and moving boundary remeshing process could consume a significant portion of the overall run time (~50%), current versions have optimized the autonomous meshing algorithms and leveraged GPU parallelization to mitigate this overhead.
 It should be noted, though, that Convergent Science argues that such moving mesh methods add excessive artificial dissipation, making their method more accurate, and that the high percentage of run time used for remeshing would be significantly less for lower triangle counts as are typical in the prevalent engine applications.
+Finally, while parallel execution was historically a command-line-only task, CONVERGE Studio now allows users to configure and launch parallel jobs directly from the graphical user interface for both local and cluster environments.

 Post-Processing

-Post-processing is the biggest deficiency holding CONVERGE CFD back from becoming an industry-leading comprehensive tool.
+Historically, post-processing was the biggest deficiency holding CONVERGE CFD back from becoming an industry-leading comprehensive tool.
 Since 2018, CONVERGE CFD has come bundled with a license for “Tecplot for CONVERGE” that allows the use of Tecplot 360, a popular post-processing tool.
 A CONVERGE CFD simulation is run, and results files are created during and/or at the conclusion of the simulation.
 If the solution is to be interrogated at various times for time-dependent analyses, a full results file at each of those times will be needed.
 The results files are collected in a single folder, and a utility known as “post-convert” is then used to transform those results into the format used by Tecplot 360 or by other common post-processors filetypes such as FieldView or Paraview.
 Those results files are then imported into Tecplot 360.
+While the legacy workflow required a time-consuming "post-convert" utility to transform results for 3D interrogation, the current 2026 environment has moved toward a more integrated approach.

 The post-processing workflow is especially limiting in cases where you want to record an animation of a time-developing flow-related quantity.
 Take the following mixing tank animation, for example.
 The simulation spanned a real time of 10 seconds, corresponding to 300 degrees of rotation of the mixing impellers.
 The animation required 330 output files to be written for the surface data and the field variable of interest (a scalar) at every 0.03 seconds.
 The writing of these files, at around 30MB each for a 250k cell count simulation, required an additional 20% overhead on simulation time.
 The “post_convert” utility required an additional few minutes to process these files into corresponding Tecplot files, which were 43MB each, for a total storage requirement of 24 GB.
 The process took me about 30 minutes after the completion of the simulation.
-The reader can draw the obvious conclusions on how intensive this type of workflow will be for problems with millions of computational cells, longer simulated times, and multiple quantities of interest.
-Contrast these requirements with a “standard” method of creating such animations in software packages with built-in post-processing, exporting an image file at the prescribed frequency and then tying these together into an animation requiring 1-2 MB per image (depending upon desired image quality) and no additional computing time or post-processing time.
+While the intermediate workflow we experienced above was once the standard, CONVERGE 5 has significantly optimized this for 2026.
+The software now supports "In-Situ" post-processing with ParaView Catalyst.
+This allows image files and field data to be exported directly during the solve—eliminating the 20% writing overhead and the manual post-conversion process for animations.
+Additionally, native GPU acceleration has made the generation of these visualization files significantly faster than the CPU-based methods we used in our mixing tank test.

 Licensing and Cost